Chart Color Schemes

 Narrabundah displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-As per the latest Census evaluation in Narrabundah, dwelling structures comprised 68.2% houses and 31.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with the Australian Capital Territory's figures of 40.7% houses and 59.3% other dwellings.
-Home ownership in Narrabundah stood at 27.9%, with mortgaged dwellings at 34.2% and rented dwellings at 37.9%.
+Narrabundah's dwellings, as per the latest Census, consisted of 68.2% houses and 31.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to the Australian Capital Territory's 40.7% houses and 59.3% other dwellings.
+Home ownership in Narrabundah stood at 27.9%, with mortgaged dwellings at 34.2% and rented ones at 37.9%.
 The median monthly mortgage repayment was $2,392, higher than the Australian Capital Territory average of $2,275.
-The median weekly rent figure in Narrabundah was $440, compared to the Australian Capital Territory's $500.
-Nationally, Narrabundah's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median weekly rent figure was $440, compared to the Australian Capital Territory's $500.
+Nationally, Narrabundah's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing